Benefits of using creative recruiting methods

 10. Print recruitment cards

-11. Join social media trends
+11. Take advantage of social media trends

 12. Recruit freelancers or volunteers